-This guide was designed to give you some insight to scale calibration so you can create a plan of action and ensure that you due to an inaccurate scale.
+This guide was designed to give you some insight to scale calibration so you can create a plan of action and ensure that you don’t have any problems associated with having an inaccurate scale.

 If you do decide you want to have your scale calibrated once it arrives, where do you go?
 Third-party calibration services are often the solution, but not all third-party calibration services are created equal.
 Your ultimate goal is to restore your scale to its original, optimal accuracy state, so the details matter.
-Some third-party calibration services, like Precision Solutions, will not only calibrate the scale, but also make adjustments and perform repairs as needed to get the deviation from the mass standard to be as small as
+Some third-party calibration services, like Precision Solutions, will not only calibrate the scale, but also make adjustments and perform repairs as needed to get the deviation from the mass standard back within tolerance.

 How Often Should You Calibrate Your Scales?

 How often you calibrate your scales depends on a few different factors — manufacturer’s recommendations, how often you use the scales, the environment they’re in, and how essential an exact weight is to your business.
 Some are calibrated once per month, others are only calibrated once per year, while some are even spot checked daily for accuracy.